gilbertmpanga12/organic-chemitry-notes/README.md

 * Understand how things work

 # Sources used for these notes && Achknowledgements;-
-* Organic Chemistry by Paula Yarnis
+* Organic Chemistry by Paula Yurkanis Bruice